sandyherho/sandyherho.github.io/_pages/about.md

 I'm a Research Assistant in the Department of Earth and Planetary Sciences at the University of California, Riverside.

-🔬 My research interests are in abrupt climate transitions across the geological time!
+🔬 My research interest is long-term carbon cycle modeling.

 🌏  I am also interested in other subjects in the climate sciences and Southeast Asian history.